Why Most Offer Stacks Break at $75K–$125K: 3 Patterns Destroying Conversion and Margins (And the Fix for Each)

 Premium: 24 hours actual (was 38 with old complexity)

-New client mix:
+New client mix and economics:

 8 Standard: 112 hours